liaohaofu/adn/README.md

 ln -s path_to_your_dataset data/nature_image
 ```

-- **Note that our model is not tuned for nature images and its effectiveness may vary depending on the problem and datasets.**
+- **Note that our model is not tuned for nature images (e.g., choices of loss functions, hyperparameters, etc.) and its effectiveness may vary depending on the problem and datasets.**

 ## Demo